BitcoinDesign/Meta/Bitcoin-Design-Crits.md

 ## What information do I need to provide for a crit?

 - The section or page you want reviewed.
-We can help you identify an area that needs work if you can't
+We can help you identify an area that needs work if you're not sure
-- Links to any design files you use in your product if you have them: Figma file, design system, icon set, band assets
+- Links to any design files you use in your product if you have them: Figma file, design system, icon set, brand assets
-- If your app has a tesnet or beta version that needs special access to join that would make the process a lot easier!
+- Access information, if your app has a testnet or beta version that requires authentication to use

 ## What we won't do

-- Make up new features or suggest developmental changes (unless necessary, relevant, or just as an optional thing to do look into)
+- Make up new features or suggest developmental changes (unless necessary, relevant, or just as an optional thing to look into)
 - Make any branding, style guide or other thematic changes
-- Accessibility will be covered in context but we will not do a full audit as that can be quite extensive Create new icons or graphics
+- Accessibility will be covered in context, but we will not do a full audit, as that can be quite extensive
+- Create new icons or graphics

 ## When do these happen?

 Once a week on Thursday 2:00PM UTC in the [bitcoin design jitsi](https://meet.jit.si/bitcoindesign).
 Calls are recorded and open for anyone to join in and view the crit take place.
-If you do not wish for the call to be recorded we can accommodate.
+If you do not wish for the call to be recorded, we can accommodate.

 Cut-off for submissions is Tuesdays for that weeks crit.
 This is so we have adequate time to review your product.

 Upcoming Bitcoin Design Crit calls can be found [here](https://github.com/BitcoinDesign/Meta/issues?q=is%3Aissue+is%3Aopen+Bitcoin+Design+Crits).

-You can also subscribe to our auto-updating calendar, [More info here](https://bitcoin.design/calendar/).
+You can also subscribe to our auto-updating calendar.
+[More info here](https://bitcoin.design/calendar/).